cortsf/quterofi/README.md

 ### Available keys when using the `open` menu
 1. **-kb-accept-entry** (Any of `Ctrl+j`,`Ctrl+m`,`Return`,`KP_Enter`):
    - If you call `quterofi/open` with `--invert`, the last word in the search string will be used as a search engine (if and only if there is one with such alias).
 For example, if your search string is `hello world ddg`, the underlying open command will be `:open ddg hello world`.
-Alternatively, you can accept your entry with **-kb-custom-1** for your string to be interpreted verbatim (`:open ddg hello world`)
+Alternatively, you can accept your entry with **-kb-custom-1** for your string to be interpreted verbatim (`:open hello world ddg`)
    - If you call `quterofi/open` without `--invert`, **-kb-accept-entry** will `:open` your search string, verbatim.

 2. **-kb-cancel** (Any of `Escape`,`Control+g`,`Control+bracketleft`):